 - To any religious Jew the shape of the open hand immediately brings to mind The custom of the hands of the priests (kohanim) reciting the priestly blessing (Num.
 6: 24–7) from the synagogue platform bestowing their blessing on the assembled congregation of worshipers.

 The hand is essential for work and daily activities, and the means for turning ideas into tangible things.
 The hand is a power tool to create.

 This perhaps played added psychological reasons that led to select the hand as an expression of power and protection a decisive role.

 The Hamsa and the number Five in Judaism

 - ‘Hamesh’ (hamsa) in Hebrew literally is the number five

 - Five fingers on the Hand

 - The letter ‘heh’ is fifth letter Hebrew alphabet

-- ‘heh’ is an abbreviated one of Gods holy names.
+- ‘heh’ is an abbreviated form of Gods holy names.

 - 5 Sense (sight, touch, smell, taste and hearing) a reminder to use all 5 to live life in health.

-The hamsa is recognized and used as a sign of protection in many times throughout history, is also believed by some, to provide defense against the evil eye.
+Why the hamsa is recognized as a symbol of protection against the evil eye.

 The evil eye is a curse believed to be caused by the cast of a malevolent glare of others, usually given to a person when they are unaware.
 Many cultures believe that receiving the evil eye will cause misfortune or injury.